 Many people believe they can save a considerable amount of money by selling on their own.
 They look at the average commission on a house, and remember stories of friends or relatives who managed to get through the process with seemingly little trouble.
 "People sell their own homes," they say, "so why can't I?"

 Right now, fewer than 10% of American homeowners handle their own sales.
 But in order to join the ranks of the successful ones, you need to realistically assess exactly what's involved.
-The routine parts of the job involve pricing your house accurately, determining whether or not a buyer is qualified, creating and paying for your own advertising, showing your home to prospective buyers, familiarizing yourself with basic real estate regulations enough to understand, negotiating and preparing a real estate contract, and coordinating the details of a closing.
-The greatest downsides are the fact that your house is only on the market when you're home, and the possibility that a mistake may cost you the money you're trying to save.
+The routine parts of the job involve pricing your house accurately, showing the house to prospective buyers, determining whether or not a buyer is qualified, creating and paying for your own advertising, showing your home to prospective buyers, familiarizing yourself with basic real estate regulations enough to understand, negotiate and prepare a real estate contract, and coordinating the details of a closing.
+The greatest downsides are the fact that your house is only on the market when you're home, and the possibility that a mistake may cost you more than the money you're trying to save.

-The best reason for working with a real estate broker is the enormous amount of information they have at their disposal, which can help make your house sell faster and easier, and for more money.
-Professionals know about market trends, houses in your neighborhood, and the people most likely to buy your home.
-They also know how to reach the largest number of people who may be interested in your house, and are trained in areas like pre-qualifying potential buyers and negotiating with them.
-They will also place your property in the MLS, which allows buyers and agents worldwide to find your home.
-Finally, they're always "on-call," and willing to do the things most of us hate: working on the weekends, answering the phone at all hours, and always being polite about it.
+The best reason for working with a real estate agent is the enormous amount of information they have at their disposal, which can help make your house sell faster and easier, and for more money.
+Professionals know about market trends, houses in your neighborhood and the people most likely to buy your home.
+They also know how to reach the largest number of people who may be interested in your house, and are skilled in areas like pre-qualifying potential buyers and negotiating with them.
+They will also place your property in the MLS and on hundreds of websites which allows buyers and agents worldwide to find your home.
+Finally, they're always "on-call," and willing to do the things most of us hate: working on the weekends, answering the phone at all hours and always being polite about it.

 What makes a house sell?